Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 - interfaces --> network, serial ports, ADC, DAC

 Similarly to a PCB design, the first step is to partition the system in different functional units.
 The next step is to define the memory hierarchy and architecture.
-Classical buses solutions are falling out of favors due to bottleneck and are being substituted by a network on chip (NoC) approach.
+Classical buses solutions are falling out of favors due to bottleneck and are being substituted by a Network on Chip (NoC) approach.
-A NoC basically implements a small network directly on the chip with basic funcitonality like addressing and routing to allow communications between different parts of the chip.
+A NoC basically implements a small network directly on the chip with basic functionality like addressing and routing to allow communications between different parts of the chip.
 NoC can take up to 20/30% of the hw resources but they solve several complex problem in the design of the communicaiton part and are suitable for highly scalable solutions (e.g. beyond 8 cores a NoC is necessary).

 ### Testability
 Testing an single chip made of different components is a difficult task because they cannot be tested independently and the integrated in the chip.
 This is why the design needs to account also for the testing part by preparing suitable interfaces: